Zeutschler/tinyolap/README.md

 TinyOlap uses slicing syntax ``[dim1, dim2, ..., dimN]`` for simple but elegant cell access.
 PLease be aware, that the order of the dimension members in the slicer really matters.

-    # write some value to the cube
+    # write some values to the cube
     cube["Actual", "2021", "Q1", "North", "Model S"] = 1000.0
     cube["Actual", "2021", "Q2", "West", "Model S"] = 500.0
     cube["Actual", "2021", "Q3", "West", "Model 3"] = 20.0